vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 ## Management cluster description
-After you deploy the Tanzu CLI, this is the first element you deploy.
 The management cluster provides management and operations for your instance.
 It runs Cluster-API which is used to create workload clusters, as well as creating shared services for all the clusters within the instance.
 The management cluster is not intended to be used for application workloads.
 A management cluster is deployed using the Tanzu Kubernetes Grid Installer.

 When you create a management cluster, a bootstrap cluster is created on your local machine.
 This is a [Kind](https://kind.sigs.k8s.io/)  based cluster -  a cluster in a container.
 This bootstrap cluster then creates a cluster on your specified provider.
-The Cluster APIs then, pivots this cluster into a management cluster.
+The Cluster APIs then pivots this cluster into a management cluster.
 At this point, the local bootstrap cluster is deleted.
-The management cluster can now instantiate many more workload clusters.
+The management cluster can now instantiate more workload clusters.

 ## Workload cluster description